gmosx/servemux/README.md

 ### That's reasonable, but I still want to multiplex by request method

 We provide a separate `MethodMux` handler to do just that.
-For convenience, you can use the `servemux.ByMethod` helper.
 Check out the included example for more details.

 ## Contributing